 Maple Pepper Bone-In Pork Chops are the perfect balance of sweet and savory.
-A light touch of sweet maple and crunch of freshly ground black pepper is perfect over these perfectly seared pork chops.
-Updated comfort food.
+A light touch of sweet maple and crunch of freshly ground black pepper is perfect over these expertly seared pork chops.
+Updated comfort food done so incredibly right.

 - 2 – 4 Heritage Bone-In Thick Cut Pork Chops this recipe works with bone-in or boneless chops